3devo/ChildbusBootloader/PROTOCOL.md

 Acks and nacks are omitted from this table, but are present after each byte.
 All bytes should be acked by the other party than the one that sent the data.
-A nack should always mean the end of the transfer, but the last byte in a transfer does not need to be acked (though it typically is in a read transfer).
+The last byte in a read transfer should always be acked by the master, so the slave knows to release the bus.

 The maximum read or write length is 32 bytes (excluding address, including everything else).